- SAP and SAP consulting firms dominate the presentation of why and when SAP customers should move to S/4HANA.

 Every customer has particularities to their environments that range from the functionality utilized in ECC to the degree of customization to the yearly IT budget and a host of other factors.

 The first step of the assessment is an SAP environment evaluation.
-This allows us the customization of the assessment to our client’s situation.
+This allows us to customize the assessment to our client’s situation.
 This is achieved with in-person interviews with various people in IT.
-These are not lengthy interviews, and this part of the process does not have much elapsed time.
+These are not lengthy interviews, and this part of the process has little elapsed time.
 We have seen many SAP environments and can generally ascertain the land’s general lay in a few weeks.
 This assumes that many people are not out or traveling, which relates to the assessment’s timing.

 Question #2: Database Strategy

 As S/4HANA stipulates HANA as the database, no analysis of S/4HANA is complete without understanding HANA’s impact.
 HANA has different IT department requirements, and its claims, as with S/4HANA, require thorough vetting.
 We offer a truncated version of our HANA Assessment into the S/4HANA Assessment so that clients can understand all of the implications.

-Incorporating a new database, particularly HANA, requires an understanding of HANA’s impact on our client’s environment, their resources, and other related factors.
+Incorporating a new database, particularly HANA, requires understanding HANA’s impact on our client’s environment, resources, and other related factors.

 We illuminate the reality of beginning to use HANA with S/4HANA and potentially other SAP applications.

 This states that the data warehouse is removed because of S/4HANA.
-S/4HANA has no capabilities that would support this, and any ERP system is not replacing data warehouses in the foreseeable future.
+S/4HANA has no capabilities to support this, and no ERP system will replace data warehouses in the foreseeable future.

 Question #3: Code Remediation

-S/4HANA’s database schema means changes to the adapters and the customizations in the current ECC system.
-This issue tends to be minimized by SAP and consulting firms trying to sell the S/4HANA business.
-They will often point to code remediation tools, which mistakenly gives the impression that the tools, which are their attempt to minimize the concern regarding the code remediation steps.
+S/4HANA’s database schema means changes to the current ECC system’s adapters and customizations.
+SAP and consulting firms trying to sell the S/4HANA business tend to minimize this issue.
+They often point to code remediation tools, which mistakenly gives the impression that the tools are their attempt to minimize the concern regarding the code remediation steps.

 We use environmental analysis to tell our clients what code remediation will entail.

 Question #4: User Interface